 Romantic or sexual relationships between supervisors and employees, or between administrators, faculty, or staff members and students are discouraged.
 There is an inherent imbalance of power and potential for exploitation in such relationships.
 A conflict of interest may arise if the administrator, faculty or staff member must evaluate the student's or employee's work or make decisions affecting the employee or student.
 The relationship may create an appearance of impropriety and lead to charges of favoritism by other students or employees.
 A consensual sexual relationship may change, with the result that sexual conduct that was once welcome becomes unwelcome and harassing.
-In the event that such relationships do occur, the Chancellor or designee has the authority to transfer any involved employee to eliminate or attenuate the supervisory authority of one over the other, or of a teacher over a student.
-Such action by the Chancellor or designee is a proactive and preventive measure to avoid possible charges of harassment and does not constitute discipline against any affected employee.
+In the event that such relationships do occur, and in accordance with the provisions of Title IX, the District has the authority to transfer any involved employee to eliminate or attenuate the supervisory authority of one over the other, or of a teacher over a student.
+Such action by the District is a proactive and preventive measure to avoid possible charges of harassment and does not constitute discipline against any affected employee.